Maodougie25/Data-Visualization-Project/README.md

 # Data-Visualization-Project
  A simple Python data visualization project.
-We explore salary data and visualizes insights about job titles, salaries, company ratings, and other features.
+I explored salary data and visualizes insights about job titles, salaries, company ratings, and other features.
 The following visualizations were created using Python and libraries like `pandas`, `matplotlib`, and `seaborn`.
 ## Visualizations

 ### 1. Bar Plot: Top 10 Job Titles by Salary